The tasks of the Riksbank

 The Riksbank is Sweden's central bank and an authority under the Riksdag, the Swedish parliament.
 The Riksbank's work entails issuing money and ensuring that they retain their value over time.
 This is known as monetary policy and the objective is to hold inflation, that is, the general increase in prices, at a low and stable level.
 The Bank also has the task of ensuring that payments in the economy can be made safely and efficiently.

-Inflation target and repo rate
+Inflation target and policy rate - monetary policy

 Under the Sveriges Riksbank Act, the Riksbank shall maintain price stability, which means that inflation should be low and stable.
 The Riksbank has specified an inflation target, according to which the annual change in the consumer price index with a fixed interest rate (the CPIF) is to be 2 per cent.
 The Riksbank's monetary policy is aimed at attaining the inflation target, and at the same time it is to support the objectives of general economic policy with a view to achieving sustainable growth and high employment.